Applying Competency-based Practices to NOSM's Anesthesiology Program

 Personal Attributes: Personal characteristics and interests, learning style/attitude towards learning.

 The Anesthesiology program at NOSM strives to be outstanding.
-We are entering our eighth year of this program that has grown out of a decade of training Royal College residents.
-We have a proven track record at the Royal College Examinations, an unparalleled clinical experience, and incredibly skilled and enthusiastic staff.
-The academic program is heavily based in “active learning” through simulation and problem-based cases.
+We are entering our ninth year of this program that has grown out of a decade of training Royal College residents.
+We have a proven track record at the Royal College Examinations, an unparalleled clinical experience, and an incredibly skilled and enthusiastic staff.
+The academic program is heavily based on “active learning” through simulation and problem-based cases.
 Through an innovative, comprehensive curriculum and assessment process, residents in this program will receive frequent feedback to help acquire lifelong, reflective learning skills, ensuring clinical excellence.
 In addition to the CBD framework, novel education interventions, simulation, and e-Learning are integral parts of the program.
 This program is constantly evaluated and modified to ensure an “outstanding” academic and clinical program We are using a unique, modular framework to implement CBD to help organize and guide the residents progress while adding flexibility to allow individualized progress.

 Residents in this program will have a number of opportunities unique to Northern Ontario.
 While the majority of the training takes place in Sudbury, the opportunity to have clinical experiences in various centers across the North, from small rural hospitals to other major centers such as Thunder Bay, provides a unique chance to understand how anesthesia is provided outside of the major teaching center, and exposure to potential career opportunities.
 As a new and growing program, resident feedback is an integral part of shaping this program for the future.
 This is a program that is extremely responsive to resident input.
-In addition to clinical research opportunities, residents have a unique ability to engage in medical education scholarship in this cutting edge program.
+In addition to clinical research opportunities, residents have a unique ability to engage in medical education scholarship in this cutting-edge program.

 Northern Ontario is not dependent on resident service to function.
-Residents are an integral part of the perioperative team but are not necessary for the day to day functioning of the hospital.
+Residents are an integral part of the perioperative team but are not necessary for the day-to-day functioning of the hospital.
 This means we are all about education!
 The service to education balance is very much in favour of the resident!

 Residents in this program will work in a collegial group, dedicated to outstanding clinical care and education, living in a growing city with lots of opportunities for "outdoor living".